oicr-gsi/flask_ui/README.md

 ```

 Modify the new file to point to the locations of the shesmu configuration files (currently in
-analysis_-production).
+analysis_config).

 ## Launching the App

 Normally, you would update your production branch of the repo with shesmu configuration files
-(currently it is spb-seqware-production) and go into your flask-ui directory where
+(olives) and go into your flask-ui directory where
-config-ui.py script resides.
+app.py script resides.
 Before running the app, some environment variables need to be set:

 ```
  export FLASK_ENV=development